 What is the financial commitment?

-The Community Team entry fee is $650.
-College and Youth Teams entry fee is $250.
+The Community Team entry fee is $750.
 An All Breast Cancer Team entry fee is FREE.
+Members of the Kentucky Thorough-Breasts or Saddle & Paddle teams may register 1 (one) team for $500.
 We also encourage teams to raise additional funds to support the cause.
 Donations can be mailed directly to the Kentucky Thorough-Breasts or you can direct supporters to make secure donations online (see: ”How do I donate”).
 There will be great prizes for the top team fundraisers.
 Prizes will be awarded based on total donations received online and turned in by the teams.

 What if I don’t have a full team?

 You can still race!
 Partial teams and individual paddlers will be assigned to other partial teams on the day of the race.
 The fee will be $40 per paddler.
 If possible, you should still sign up before the race so you can fill out forms and pay your fees.
 This will save time on race day.
 Just call our information line for more details at (859) 391-7020

 Team tents are not provided with your registration fee.

 You may bring your own tent provided if is not larger than 12×12, or you can sign up to rent a 10×10 tent online at p4ca.org for $40.
 They are available on a first come first serve basis!

 Will our team have an opportunity to practice before race day?